webdesignsanfrancisco/webdesignsanfrancisco.github.io/service/web_development.md

 We develop and implement online stores, company websites, landing pages, portals and corporate progressive web apps for our clients.
 We focus on high quality code, and therefore our websites are optimized for [SEO](/service/seo) and achieve high scores in Google Page Insights tests.

-We create dedicated and complex online applications for our clients.
+I create dedicated and complex online applications for our clients.